 - 2-3 pitted dates

 - 1 cup cauliflower, chopped, steamed and frozen *

 - 1/2 cup coconut milk

-- 1 serving Body By Wild/ protein powder of choice
+- 1 serving Body By Wild Vegan Vanilla Protein Or protein powder of choice

 - Add the dates, coconut milk, protein powder, maca root powder, salt and cinnamon.
 Pulse.
 Taste and if you want the mixture less dense, add some of the date water, one tablespoon at a time.